Code: IG.AR Topic: Community Use of Division Buildings Issue Date: 29/01/2020 Effective Date: 29/01/2020 Review Year: 2003

-A licence agreement limits the use of the premises to selected days or selected hours, but is of a more regular nature than a rental and, due to the legal structure of the document, provides greater protection to the district and the tenant.
+A licence agreement limits the use of the premises to selected days or selected hours, but is of a more regular nature than a rental and, due to the legal structure of the document, provides greater protection to the Division and the tenant.

 Space shall not be leased for the purpose of offering instruction in kindergarten through grade 12.

-The right to occupy a district building or portion thereof, through the means of a lease or license, shall be extended for uses other than Edmonton Public Schools' activities in the following order of priority:
+The right to occupy a Division building or portion thereof, through the means of a lease or license, shall be extended for uses other than Edmonton Public Schools' activities in the following order of priority:

 other publicly supported educational institutions in the City of Edmonton or surrounding area provided exemption from fixed capacity is granted;